AISaturdaysLagos/research_structure/README.md

 ## What should I expect as a presenter?
 In addition to the above,
 - Participate in research paper presentation in week 3
-- Reproduce chosen research paper and/or extend the author's work
 - Reproduce the result of the chosen research paper and/or extend the work
 - Present the reproduced and/or extension results in week 5
 - Certificate of participation as AI Saturdays Lagos Research scholar